lukeboustridge-prog/Worldskills/README.md

    - `EMAIL_SERVER`
    - `EMAIL_FROM`
 4. Trigger a deployment.
 The build pipeline runs `pnpm build`, which in turn executes `prisma generate`, `prisma migrate deploy`, and `next build` so your Neon database is migrated during the build step.
-   - Vercel detects the pinned pnpm version from `package.json`/`packageManager` and runs `pnpm install` directly on its Node.js 22 runtime, matching the local toolchain without the extra Corepack activation.
+   - Vercel detects the pinned pnpm version from `package.json`/`packageManager` and runs `pnpm install` on its Node.js 22 runtime, matching the local toolchain without extra Corepack steps.
 5. For additional safety you can also run `pnpm prisma:deploy` locally or via CI prior to the first deploy.

 ## Scripts